Couples oftentimes look to change the “other.”

 Change your focus.
 It’s not about him/her.
 It’s about you!
 Change you and you will see remarkable improvements.

-At The Hellenic Therapy Center, 567 Park Ave., Scotch Plains, we have a team of licensed professionals available day, evening and weekend hours.
-Call 908-322-0112, or visit www.hellenictherapy.com or www.facebook.com/hellenictherapy.
+At The Hellenic Therapy Center, 567 Park Avenue, Scotch Plains, NJ, we have a team of licensed professionals available day, evening and weekend hours.
+We are currently offering Zoom, FaceTime or Phone sessions.
+Call us at 908-322-0112, or visit us at www.hellenictherapy.com or Facebook.com/hellenictherapy.